-Why is SVD being rolled out to existing UK all lane running smart motorways?
+Why is SVD being rolled out to the UK strategic road network?

-The programme is part of Highways England’s commitment to making smart motorways even safer, and helping drivers feel confident using them.
+The programme is part of Highways England’s commitment to a safe network.
 To start the nationwide upgrade, Navtech will install 26 radars on the M20 J3-5 by the end of March 2021.
-The award of this contract to Navtech follows a successful trial of its SVD solution on two smart motorway sections of the M25.
+The award of this contract to Navtech follows a successful trial of its SVD solution on two sections of the M25.

 How does Stopped Vehicle Detection work?